BETA MowgliNext is under active development — not yet ready for production use. Follow progress on GitHub

 `mowgli` stays the stable default. `mavros` is an advanced Pixhawk path and disables the direct GNSS/GPS container selection below.

-GNSS Backend
+Universal GNSS

 LiDAR Sensor